pcwalton/doctorjsmm/README.md

   representation; you'll almost certainly want to read this if you're modifying DoctorJS--.

+Major known issues:

+* Source file locations aren't tracked.
+(This is a limitation in `parse-js`.)
+* Prototype chains aren't handled.
+* Array element types aren't tracked.
+* Array expando properties won't be handled correctly.
+* RegExp methods and expando properties won't be handled correctly.
+* Dynamically-computed properties are handled in a bad way.
+* `for in` is missing in the interpreter.

 Thanks:

-* Brian Hackett for the type inference algorithm
+* Brian Hackett for the type inference algorithm.
-* Marijn Haverbeke and Mihai Bazon for the `parse-js` module from UglifyJS
+* Marijn Haverbeke and Mihai Bazon for the `parse-js` module from UglifyJS.